How to Safely Ground A Portable Generator (Step By Step)

 #1 Install the grounding rod.

-Before doing anything else, I’d like you to install the grounding rod.
-Remember, the rod needs to be embedded in the ground at least 8 feet (2.44 m).
+Install the grounding rod by driving it into the ground at least 8 feet (2.44 m).

 If the ground is dry and hard, use water to soften it up.
 You may also need a sledgehammer.